migueeelvargas/HuffmanCoding/README.md

 This repository contains 2 programs: `compress` & `uncompress`.
 As the titles state, the `compress` program will handle the task of reading a text file & will produce an encoded output file with the optimal compression based of Huffman's algorithm.
 The `uncompress` program will, then, handle the task of reading the encoded file & will produce an identical copy of the original file.

 ###Compress program
-The program runs as follows: `./compress infile outfile` The flow of the program:
+The program runs as follows: `./compress infile outfile`.
+The flow of the program:

 1. Open & read the original file.